 The United Healthcare Medicare Advantage Program is a full replacement to Medicare and was designed to closely resemble the out-of-pocket costs of the active employee coverage.
 There is no premium required for this plan.

 Below is a chart that shows what Social Security will charge participants each month in 2022 for enrollment in Medicare, which is based on a person's 2020 income tax return.
-Please note that the State will reimburse the retiree and spouse 100% of the Medicare costs for retirements July 1, 2022 or earlier.
+Please note that the State will reimburse the retiree and spouse 100% of the Base Rate for Medicare Part B and 50% of the IRMAA rates for Parts B and D.

 |Yearly Income in 2020||Participants pay each month (in 2022)